Temiloluwa8/Low-Cost-vs.-Non-Low-Cost-Airline-Analysis/README.md

 + Strategic Planning: Provides valuable benchmarks for airlines aiming to improve efficiency or enter new market segments.

 + Industry Relevance: Addresses a timely topic in aviation where low-cost models are growing, yet face profitability challenges.

+## Data Source
+This dataset was generously shared within a data community group.
+Special thanks to Silvia Wutche for providing the airline performance dataset used in this analysis.
+The dataset includes key metrics such as EBIT, Load Factor, Fleet Age, Passenger Yield, and more allowing for comparative analysis between low-cost and non-low-cost carriers.

 ## Tool Used:
 #### Microsoft Excel